-It is the opinion of the Head of Internal Audit that, taking into account all available evidence, the adequacy and effectiveness of the Council's overall internal control environment during the financial year 2014/15 is between moderate and substantial.
-The detail to support this assessment will be provided in the Annual Internal Audit Report which will be presented to the Audit and Accounts Committee in June 2015.
+The level of assurance therefore remains at a similar level from 2014/15.
+The detail to support this assessment will be provided in the Annual Internal Audit Report which will be presented to the Audit and Accounts Committee in June 2016.

+vii.
 Review of Internal Audit

 The Public Sector Internal Audit Standard was introduced from April 2013.
-A self assessment of Internal Audit's compliance with this new Standard is due to be presented to the Audit and Accounts Committee in June 2015.
+A selfassessment of Internal Audit's compliance with this new Standard was presented to the Audit and Accounts Committee in June 2015.
+The next review will be reported to the Audit and Accounts Committee in June 2016.

+viii.
 External Audit

-PwC is currently the Council's appointed External Auditor.
-As well as an examination of the Council's financial statements, the work of the Council's External Auditor includes an assessment of the degree to which the Council delivers value for money in its use of its resources.
-In its Annual Audit letter for 2013/14 PwC stated that the Council had proper arrangements for securing economy, effectiveness and efficiency in its use of resources.
+PwC was the Council's appointed External Auditor for the 14/15 Accounts.
+As well as an examination of the Council's financial statements, the work of the Council's External Auditor included an assessment of the degree to which the Council delivers value for money in its use of its resources.
+In its Annual Audit letter it issued an unqualified conclusion on the ability of the Council to secure proper arrangements to secure economy, efficiency and effectiveness in its use of resources.

+ix.
 Risk Management

-The Council managed its risks during 2014/15 in accordance with the approved Risk Management Policy and the Risk Management Procedures.
+The Council managed its risks during 2015/16 in accordance with the approved Risk Management Policy and the Risk Management Procedures.
 The Strategic Management Team and Directorate Management Teams formally considered risk on a quarterly basis.
 Quarterly risk management reports were submitted to both the General Purposes Committee and the Audit and Accounts Committee.

-The Internal Audit Plan for 2015/16 presented to the Audit and Accounts Committee in March 2015 is substantially based upon the key risks faced by the Council as identified in the Corporate and Directorate risk registers, such that Internal Audit will provide assurance on the effectiveness of the internal control framework during 2015/16.
+The Internal Audit Plan for 2016/17 presented to the Audit and Accounts Committee in March 2016 is substantially based upon the key risks faced by the Council as identified in the Corporate and Directorate risk registers, such that Internal Audit will provide assurance on the effectiveness of the internal control framework during 2016/17.

-SIGNIFICANT GOVERNANCE ISSUES
+5. SIGNIFICANT GOVERNANCE ISSUES